 Mixing therefore does not necessarily include worrying about the final volume level, dynamic range, stereo image width, or any concerns about how it might sound on the many different playback systems listeners may be using.
 Those will all be taken care of in mastering, when we look at the song as a whole and how it will be presented to the world.
 Mastering is the set of processes aimed at the final combined stereo output after all the mixing work is finalized.

 Here’s a handy piece of advice from pro audio engineer Joe Lambert.
-This video appears in Soundfly’s mentored online course, Faders Up I: Modern Mix Techniques.
+This video appears in Soundfly’s premium online course, Faders Up I: Modern Mix Techniques.

 It is generally recommended that you hire different engineers to do your mixing and mastering, or at least use different sound systems.
 One stage focuses on the combination of individual elements and the other focuses on the sound as a whole.
 One looks at trees, the other at the forest.